gkenney1598/ai_vs_human_drug_instructions/README.md

 ### Human-Generated Instructions

 To begin, we created an excel spreadsheet and manually added 500 identification codes which we obtained for MedlinePlus.
 This is a government website that contains instructions for drug usage.
-We used the idenfitication codes to then scrape MedlinePlus and create a CSV with descriptions of all of these medications.
-This included sections such as "Why is this mediciation prescribed?", "How should this medication be used?", "Other uses for this medicine", "What special precautions should I follow?", and "What special dietary instruciton should I follow?"
+We used the identification codes to then scrape MedlinePlus and create a CSV with descriptions of all of these medications.
+This included sections such as "Why is this medication prescribed?", "How should this medication be used?", "Other uses for this medicine", "What special precautions should I follow?", and "What special dietary instruction should I follow?"

 ### AI-Generated Instructions